Family Trust Update – Exclude a Beneficiary

 Remove a Centrelink person from your Family Trust

-The Deed of Variation to exclude the beneficiary helps prove that the person on Centrelink will never get anything out of the trust.
+The Deed of Variation to exclude the beneficiary helps prove that the person on Centrelink will never receive anything from the trust.

 The Family Law property settlement is over.
 The dust has settled.
 But you find that your ex is still a potential beneficiary in ‘your’ Family Trust.
 This Deed of Variation confirms the: